How to backup Google Workspace data to Amazon S3.

 Creat S3 bucket and IAM

 Setting an Amazon S3 bucket as your backup location must be done just after the CubeBackup installation, during the initial configuration.
-For detailed information about how to apply for a private S3 bucket and corresponding Amazon IAM account, see Backup to Amazon S3: apply for an S3 bucket and IAM.
+For detailed information about how to apply for a private S3 bucket and corresponding Amazon IAM account, see detailed instructions in AWS S3 tab.

-Once you have created your Amazon IAM account and S3 bucket, during the initial configuration of CubeBackup, you can select Amazon S3 as the backup location, and then input the Bucket name, Access key ID, and Secret access key values.
-Please follow the Initial Configuration instructions to complete all other settings.
+Once you have created your Amazon IAM account and S3 bucket, during the initial configuration of CubeBackup, you can select Amazon S3 as the backup location, then input the Bucket name, Access key ID, Secret access key values, select a Storage class and click the Next button.
+In the following steps, you can refer to the Initial Configuration instructions to complete all other settings.

-If your backups are currently stored with CubeBackup using on-premises storage and you’d like to migrate to Amazon S3, please refer to GSuite Backup Migration.
+If your backups are currently stored with CubeBackup using on-premises storage and you’d like to migrate to Amazon S3, please refer to Google Workspace Backup Migration.

 You may be concerned about the cost of using Amazon S3 for your backup data.
 Pricing for Amazon S3 can be found at https://aws.amazon.com/s3/pricing/.
 Amazon’s pricing model is somewhat complicated, but we have found that, on average, the cost is about $5/year for each user.

-Pricing comparison between CubeBackup and other GSuite cloud backup solutions
+Pricing comparison between CubeBackup and other Google Workspace cloud backup solutions

 |Organization Type||CubeBackup local backup||CubeBackup Amazon S3 backup||Other cloud backup solutions|

-Note: The cost of Amazon S3 storage may vary depending on how much data each user has on G Suite.
+Note: The cost of Amazon S3 storage may vary depending on how much data each user has on Google Workspace.
 These estimated prices assume that each user has 30 GB data on average.
-By default, if you choose to backup G Suite data to Amazon S3, CubeBackup will employ Amazon S3 Standard-IA as the backup storage.
+By default, if you choose to backup Google Workspace data to Amazon S3, CubeBackup will employ Amazon S3 Standard-IA as the backup storage by default.